TL;DR

 Employees interact with the service desk conversationally, in natural language, often from within the tools they already use.
 Behind the scenes, AI agents orchestrate actions across identity systems, devices, applications, and workflows to deliver outcomes rather than responses.

-Everything begins with understanding what the employee is trying to do.
-This goes beyond interpreting text.
-It requires context.
+Everything begins with understanding what the employee is trying to do, and this goes well beyond interpreting text.
+It requires deep context.

-An agentic service desk considers who the user is, what role they have, what device they are on, what applications they use, and what has recently changed in their environment.
+An agentic service desk evaluates who the user is, what role they hold, what device they are on, what applications they use, and what has recently changed in their environment.
 Past interactions matter.
 Organizational policies matter.

 Once intent is understood, the system reasons about the situation.
 This is where agentic service desks differ most sharply from traditional automation.